Earlier in one of our blog posts, we talked about app ideas and described what you will need to develop an app.

 Native apps and hybrid apps can be distributed through application stores.

-When placing an app, you will be requested to provide some information about your app – name, description, icon, and screenshots, etc.
+When placing an app, you will be requested to provide some information about your application: – app name, app description, app icon design, and app screenshots, etc.

 The stores will also ask you to define a category of your app.
 There are numerous categories in both app stores – Google Play and Apple App Store.

 Let’s have a look at how to choose the right category for your app and why it is important.